Catherine's baby has arrived. It's a BOY! He was born on 3-9-10. For photos, details and updates, visit the blog.

 The stages of labor are commonly broken down into three main phases.
 This is misleading, however, in that the first stage is comprised of three sub-phases and is what most people identify as labor.
 Stage I consists of early labor, active labor and transition.
 Stage II is the pushing stage and Stage III is the birth of the placenta.

-It is common practice to define the phases of Stage I by the degree of cervical dilation and length of each contraction.
+It is common practice to define the phases of Stage I by the degree of cervix dilation and length of each labor contraction.
 However, these are truly poor indicators of how a labor will progress.
 This is because dilation doesn't usually occur in a completely linear fashion.
 In other words, your cervix may go from 1 to 4 centimeters dilated, skipping all the degrees in between.
 Your contractions may resemble those seen in transition while you are only 3 centimeters dilated and you could be holding that baby only minutes later.

 Stage I